charlotte-2222/charlotte-2222.github.io/_posts/2025-01-16-poetry-postings.md

 *This is a modification of something I wrote two years ago.*

-> *My Dear Arsonist*, what dear secrets we shared.
+*My Dear Arsonist*, what dear secrets we shared.
-> Intimacy and hatred hand-in-hand, a beautiful tragedy
-> enveloped by hope and things left unsaid.
+Intimacy and hatred hand-in-hand, a beautiful tragedy. enveloped by hope and things left unsaid.

-> Mistaken for that which you are not, *My Dear Arsonist*
+Mistaken for that which you are not, *My Dear Arsonist*.
-> Promises of deliverance, affection and torment.
+Promises of deliverance, affection and torment.
-> With kerosene and matches you lit the fire in my heart.
+With kerosene and matches you lit the fire in my heart.
-> Left a victim of your inferno.
+Left a victim of your inferno.

-> *My Dear Arsonist,* the flames in this body have extinguished.
+*My Dear Arsonist,* the flames in this body have extinguished.
-> Desolation – I disgust you
+Desolation – I disgust you.
-> Swallow my desire
+Swallow my desire

-> Eager apprehension, everlasting.
+Eager apprehension, everlasting.